quasarframework/quasar-framework.org/source/components/layout.md

   </q-layout>
   ```

   Note that you can use define multiple headers, footers and navigation elements.
-Specify `slot="header"` or `slot="footer"` multiple times if you need.
-The order in which you specify these DOM elements matter.
+Specify `slot="header"` or `slot="footer"` on multiple elements if you need.
+The order in which you specify these DOM elements / components matters.

-  The `navigation` slot will be placed after header and before page view on Material Design theme, and after page view and before footer on iOS theme.
+  The `navigation` slot will be placed after header and before page view (but part of header) on Material Design theme, and after page view and before footer (but part of footer) on iOS theme.

 3. A great place to use [Toolbars](/components/toolbar.html) is for header and footer slots.
   ```html